-- Analysts and managers have struggled to realize that dot-com start-up Netflix could actually create sustainable competitive advantage, beating back challenges from Wal-Mart and Blockbuster, among others. - Data disclosure required by public companies may have attracted these larger rivals to the firm's market. - Netflix operates via a DVD subscription and video streaming model.
-Although sometimes referred to as "rental," the model is really a substitute good for conventional use-based media rental.
+- Analysts and managers have struggled to realize that dot-com start-up Netflix could actually create sustainable competitive advantage, beating back challenges from Wal-Mart and Blockbuster, among others. - Data disclosure required by public companies may have attracted these larger rivals to the firm's market. - Netflix operates via a DVD subscription and video-streaming model.
+These started as a single subscription, but are now viewed as two separate services.
+Although sometimes referred to as "rental," the model is really a substitute good for conventional use-based media rental. - Fear of clinging to a sure-to-shrink DVD-by-mail business model prompted Netflix management to split and reprice its services.
+However, the price increase, a poorly handled rebranding effort, and a process that would have made the firm's services more difficult to use all contributed to the firm's first major customer contraction and satisfaction decrease.